-- … Author of many books about the iPhone and Machine Learning, and still heavily involved in reverse engineering, security research, forensic tools development, and general hacking as part of my profession.
+- … Author of many books about the iPhone and Machine Learning, and heavily involved in reverse engineering, security research, forensic tools development, and penetration testing.

-- … Educator, I teach a number of hands-on forensic science and penetration classes to law enforcement, government, military, and private organizations internationally.
+- … Educator, having trained a number of hands-on forensic science and penetration classes to law enforcement, government, military, and the private sector internationally.

 - … Former member of the iPhone Dev-Team, and worked on a number of jailbreak exploits between 2007-2009 ranging from the very first jailbreak of v1.0 to about 3.1.3, after figuring out how to dual-boot an iPhone.

 - … Subject matter expert and key contributor to the CompTIA iOS Secure Developer Certification

-- … Author of the free AMBER Alert iPhone application used by the National Center of Missing and Exploited Children
+- … Author of the official AMBER Alert iPhone application used by the National Center of Missing and Exploited Children

-- … Author of Nestopia for iOS, a Nintendo emulator for iPhone and iPad
+- … Author of Nestopia for iOS, a port of the popular Nintendo emulator

 - … Original author of the popular DSPAM adaptive language classifier

-- … Member of IACIS, HTCC, and InfraGard
+- … Former member of IACIS, HTCC, and InfraGard

 - … That guy who got to shoot Al Capone’s Machine Gun, shoot hand guns in Canada, stay up all night working on murder cases with a bunch of canucks, and do other cool things.

-- … The hacker most people know as NerveGas.
+- … The hacker many people know as NerveGas.

 I’ve been hacking on things since age 8 and have come to develop very strong interests in reverse engineering, forensics, machine learning, and many other geek-worthy projects.
 My first PC was a TRS-80 with a cassette deck and 128×48 B/W resolution.
 As a kid, I spent a lot of time bootlegging cheezy games from other TRS-80s, but consistently forgot about the lead track on the tape, and ended up with mostly worthless cassettes.
 My first Apple was an Apple ][gs, followed by a PowerBook 180c, with flying toasters and lawnmower men.